JoseiPG1/Notes-on-gravitational-waves/README.md

 - [ ] 29-04-2025 $\to$ 02-05-205, starting two research projects, data analysis and theoretical framework.

 To be done
 - [ ] Field equations of the Chern-Simons gravity action.
+- [ ] Add specifics details, Christoffel symbols, Riemann curvature, Ricci tensor.